jsa-research/limbus-buildgen/README.md

 * Complete documentation
 * Modify makefile generator so that makefiles make use of make's "implicit variables"
 * Library include paths
+* Provide configuration overrides for when different arguments are passed

 ##### Planned for a 0.6 release
-This release will implement cross compilation to iOS and Android.
+This release will implement cross compilation to mobile devices.

 * Cross compilation to iOS
 * Cross compilation to Android

 ##### Planned for a 0.7 release
 This release will implement cross compilation to web browsers through Emscripten.

 * Emscripten compiler support

+##### Planned for a 0.8 release
+This release will implement the rest of the features to make it feature-complete.

+* A Visual Studio project generator

 ##### Towards a 1.0 release
-This release will implement the rest of the features to make it feature-complete.
+This release will stabilize the project to make it ready for production.

 * Continuous integration for all supported targets
-* A Visual Studio project generator

 ##### Further into the future
 Features which aren't needed for feature-completeness but are nice to have.

 * Cross compilation to Windows using MinGW
 * Modify makefile to find compilers and use whichever is available.
 * Support for more compiler suites:
     - AMD's Open64
     - Intel's C++ compiler
     - MinGW
     - Solaris Studio
+* Support for more build systems:
+    - Ninja
+    - Code::Blocks
+    - JetBrain's CLion
+    - NetBeans C++

 <a name="copyright"></a>
 ## Copyright